Efficlose

 4. Data handling restrictions: what can and cannot be done with AI-generated notes and transcripts

-5. Tool-specific procedures: how EffiClose is used within the organization's specific workflows
+5. Tool-specific procedures: how Efficlose is used within the organization's specific workflows

 Training should be documented, repeated annually, and updated whenever the platform or its configuration changes.
 HIPAA auditors look for training records as one of the first indicators of a functioning compliance program.